cranjesh/images-test/TheSoldiersLegacyThorough.md

 The woman who entered was the very picture of mourning.
 Her finely tailored black gown spoke of her status, but her trembling hands and pale complexion betrayed a weight far heavier than her garments.

 Holmes stood, gesturing to the chair opposite his.
 "Please, Lady Blackwood, take a seat.
-I suspect your visit concerns the recent disappearance of your son's military chest—a loss made all the more troubling given the East India Company's imminent audit."
+I suspect your visit concerns the recent disappearance of your son's chest—a loss made all the more troubling given the East India Company's imminent audit."

 ![Lady Blackwood's Visit](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter1A.webp)